jeroencools/PS_GRAPH_PARENTS_BULK/README.md

 ### to do:
-* parent, relative, aide, doctor, guardian, child, other, unknownFutureValue
+* Add function to choose relationship: parent, relative, aide, doctor, guardian, child, other, unknownFutureValue
+* Add GUI with function to update the related contact values of one user

 ### Working with:
  * 1.19.0               Microsoft.Graph